iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 ## Tokens

-Enter the "main" account, and get some funds from the faucet.
+Enter the "main" account and get some funds from the faucet.
 ```sh title=Input
 ./wallet main